aneetxeandia/MSc-Data-Analytics-Projects/README.md

 # MSc-Data-Analytics-Projects

 ### Prediction of popularity/genre of spotify songs
 This is a project of the Fundamentals of Machine Learning subject.
-The data analysed comes from Spotify and captures various attributes about songs and includes a popularity score.
+The data analysed comes from Spotify and captures various attributes about songs.
 The project adresses two problems:

 -A regression problem which aims to predict the populariity score of a song.